cultpenguin/sippi-all/README.md

 Number of threads (minimum 1, maximum 8 - depend on your CPU) # 1
 Debug mode(2: write to file, 1: show preview, 0: show counters, -1: no ) # 1
 ```
+<br><br>

-A few lines in the paremeter files are specific to the SNESIM type algorithms, and will be discussed below:
+A few lines in the parameter files are specific to the SNESIM type algorithms, and will be discussed below:
-#### line 3, n_mul_grids
-n_mul_grids defines the number of multiple grids used.
-n_mul_grids=0, means that no multiple grid will be used.
+`n_mul_grids`: This parameter defines the number of multiple grids used.
+By assigning to 0, no multiple grid will be used.

-#### line 4, n_min_node
+<br><br>
-The search tree will only be searched to a level where the number of counts in the
+`n_min_node`: The search tree will be searched only to the level where the number of counts in the conditional distribution exceeds `n_min_node`.
-conditional distribution is above n_min_node.

-#### line 5, n_cond
+<br><br>
-n_cond is the maximum number of conditional point used, within the search template
+`n_cond`: Refers to the maximum number of conditional points used, within the search template.

-#### lines 6-8, the search template, tem_nx, tem_ny, tem_nz
+<br><br>
-The search template defines the size of the template that is used to prescan the training image
-and store (using a tree or list) the conditional distribution for all figurations of the data template.
+`tem_nx, tem_ny, tem_nz`: The search template specifies the size of the template that is used to prescan the training picture and save the conditional distribution for all data template configurations - through a tree or list.
+<br><br>
 ## Generalized ENESIM: mps_genesim
 `mps_genesim` is a generalized version of the ENESIM algorithm, that can be used to perform MPS simulation
 similar to both ENESIM and Direct sampling (and in-between) depending how it is run.